JuergenGutsch/blog/_source/_posts/2017-12-08-bitbucket-pipelines.md

 BitBucket provides a continuous integration tool called Pipelines.
 This is based on Docker containers which are running on a Linux based Docker machine.
 Within this post I wanna try to use BitBucket Pipelines with an ASP.NET Core application.

 In the past I preferred BitBucket over GitHub, because I used Mercurial more than Git.
 But that changed five years ago.
-Since than I use GitHub for every new personal project.
+Since than I use GitHub for almost every new personal project that doesn't need to be a private project.
 But at the [YooApps](http://yooapps.com) we use the entire Atlassian ALM Stack including Jira, Confluence and BitBucket.
 (We don't use Bamboo yet, because we also use Azure a lot and we didn't get Bamboo running on Azure).
 BitBucket is a good choice, if you anyway use the other Atlassian tools, because the integration to Jira and Confluence is awesome.

 Since a while, Atlassian provides Pipelines as a simple continuous integration tool directly on BitBucket.
 You don't need to setup Bamboo to build and test just a simple application.
 At the [YooApps](http://yooapps.com) we actually use Pipelines in various projects which are not using .NET.
 For .NET Projects we are currently using CAKE or FAKE on Jenkins, hosted on an Azure VM.